 Recycling of Professional Products and Industrial Batteries:

-If you have an MTS Professional product or lead acid Industrial battery that have reached end of life, you can contact us at email@example.com to make arrangements for the responsible recycling of the items, without cost to our customers.
+If you have an MTS Professional product or lead acid Industrial battery that have reached end of life, you can contact MTS at firstname.lastname@example.org to make arrangements for the takeback and responsible recycling of the items, without cost to our customers.

 Product Markings and their Meanings

 This symbol means that the equipment should not be disposed of in the normal, unsorted waste stream.
 The horizontal line below the wheelie bin indicates the equipment has been manufactured after the Directive came into force (13 August 2005).

 The Wheelie Bin Logo for Batteries:

 This symbol means that the battery should not be disposed of in the normal, unsorted waste stream and has been required on batteries placed on the market after 26 September 2008.

 • In addition to the crossed out wheelie bin, a battery may be marked with following

 - Hg - indicating the battery contains certain thresholds of Mercury

 - Cd - indicating the battery contains certain thresholds of Cadmium